 FFI members and other fly fishers may apply for an award as a Basscatch Member by documenting the catch and release of any four of the twelve selected black bass species.
 A Basscatch Log Form must be filled out for each of the four species and submitted with one signed copy of the Basscatch Fly Fisher Certification.
 A Basscatch Log Form along with a photograph for each species caught and released for confirmation, and $8 (to cover the cost of materials and processing) should be mailed to:

 Livingston, MT 59047

-Awarded Basscatch Members will be listed in the The Flyfisher, along with a press release sent to the recipient’s hometown newspaper.
+Awarded Basscatch Members will be listed in the The Flyfisher.
+They will also be provided with a press release to submit to a hometown newspaper.
 For more information contact the FFI Conservation Coordinator at email@example.com or 406-222-9369.